Challenging Cases and How to Manage Them

 UT Southwestern Medical Center

-Orhan K. Öz, M.D., Ph.D., is Professor of Radiology and Chief of Nuclear Medicine at UT Southwestern Medical Center, and holder of the Robert W. Parkey, MD Distinguished Professorship.
-He also holds a secondary appointment in the Charles and Jane Pak Center for Mineral Metabolism and Clinical Research, in which he holds the Wechun Pak Professorship in Bone Biophysics.
-Additionally, Dr. Öz serves as Medical Director of Nuclear Medicine at Parkland Memorial Hospital, and directs the UT Southwestern Nuclear Medicine Residency program.
-His clinical interests include nuclear medicine, radiology, and cancer and cancer screening, with a particular interest in melanoma.
+Orhan K. Öz, M.D., Ph.D., is Professor of Radiology and Division Chief of Nuclear Medicine, Department of Radiology at UT Southwestern Medical Center.
+He is holder of the Robert W. Parkey, MD Distinguished Professorship in Radiology and Wechu Pak Professorship in Bone Biophysics.
+He also holds a secondary appointment in the Charles and Jane Pak Center for Mineral Metabolism and Clinical Research.
+Additionally, Dr. Öz serves as Medical Director of Nuclear Medicine at Clements University Hospital and directs the UT Southwestern Nuclear Medicine Residency program.
+His clinical interests include diagnostic and therapeutic nuclear medicine, general radiology, imaging in metabolic bone disease and infection imaging, particularly diabetic foot infections.

 Dr. Öz holds a bachelor’s degree in biology, chemistry, and mathematics from Morehouse College in Atlanta, and a master’s degree in applied mathematics from Clark Atlanta University.
-After receiving his medical degree and doctoral degree in biophysics from Stanford University, he completed his residency training in radiology at UT Southwestern, where he remained to receive advanced training through a fellowship program in radiology and molecular biology.
-He then received fellowship training in radiologic pathology at the Armed Forces Institute of Pathology, and in proton emission tomography (PET) at the University of California – Los Angeles.
+After receiving his medical degree and doctoral degree in biophysics from Stanford University, he completed his residency training in radiology at UT Southwestern, where received advanced training during a post-doctoral fellowship in molecular biology during residency.
+He also received fellowship training in radiologic pathology at the Armed Forces Institute of Pathology, and in proton emission tomography (PET) at the University of California – Los Angeles.

-Although the majority of his time is dedicated to clinical practice, Dr. Öz is highly involved in research.
-His interests include imaging pancreatic beta cells, tumor imaging, and investigating the mechanisms underlying estrogen regulation of bone mass and metabolism.
-His research has resulted in numerous publications throughout his career, including the publication of a single-photon emission computed tomography (SPECT) and computed tomography (CT) based scoring system to stage the severity of foot infections in people with diabetes.
+Although much of his time is dedicated to clinical practice, Dr. Öz is highly involved in research.
+His research interests include imaging in diabetic foot infections, pathophysiology of diabetic foot infections, molecular imaging probe design and in vivo evaluation, tumor imaging and therapy in clinical trials, and investigating the mechanisms underlying hormonal regulation of bone mass and metabolism and fat metabolism.
+His research has resulted in numerous publications throughout his career, including the publication of a single-photon emission computed tomography (SPECT) and computed tomography (CT) based scoring system to stage the severity of foot infections in people with diabetes, a clinical trial of radiolabeled white-blood cell SPECT/CT versus MR, opportunistic CT for bone mass assessment in patients receiving PET/CT, and guidelines for diagnosis and treatment of foot infection in patients with diabetes and foot infection.

 ASRT Credit